mattermost/mattermost-developer-documentation/site/content/internal/qa/testing_k8s.md

 mm-k8s-mysql-mysqlha                      4         3d
 ```

-In our case the confimap is: `mm-k8s-mysql-mattermost-app-config-json`
+2. In our case, the configmap is: `mm-k8s-mysql-mattermost-app-config-json`.
+Edit it by first running:
-Edit that:

 ```Bash
 $ kubectl edit configmap mm-k8s-mysql-mattermost-app-config-json --namespace ci-k8s-mysql
 ```

-Make the changes you need, save and exit the editor
+3. Then make the changes you need in a text editor and save the file.
-To kill and get new pods, do the following:
+4. Kill the existing pods and create new ones:

 ```Bash
 $ kubectl get pods --namespace ci-k8s-mysql -l "app=mm-k8s-mysql-mattermost-app"